Longest-standing Video Game Record Declared 'Impossible,' Thrown Out After 35 Years - Slashdot

 Any chance it was a PAL version of the game console, where the clock divider is different, and thus it shows fewer frames per second?

-I blame the dot matrix printer (Score:2)
+I blame the dot matrix printer (Score:3)

 Not sure if you care, but the best possible score is 5.57 seconds.
 That's how he got found out.